towersvault/shinpokered/README.md

   - You can now get Oak's pokeballs even if you evolve your starter
   - Fixed the tiles in Mt.
 Moon floor 3 that prevent encounters
   - Fixed picking a fossil causing all trainers on Mt.
 Moon floor 3 to lose line of sight
+  - Fixed an underflow issue which caused trainers above the player to not see beyond 3 spaces downward

 #Tweaks